Download

 In this example, we demonstrate the process of verifying the maximum throughput achievable by your system using a single running instance of bittwist.

-The resulting output shows the single thread performance of bittwist on a Linux system equipped with an Intel Core i7-7700K CPU running at 4498 MHz.
+The resulting output shows the single thread performance of bittwist on a Linux system equipped with an Intel Core i7-13700K 5.4 GHz CPU.
 Prior to the test, we disable any active firewall software, e.g. nftables, and temporarily turn off the logging of martian packets that may be generated during the test by executing the command `sudo sysctl -w net.ipv4.conf.all.log_martians=0`.

 • RFC 894 - A Standard for the Transmission of IP Datagrams over Ethernet Networks